hhba/mapa76/README.md

 This has been tested on *FreeLing 3.0a1* only.
 Because this is an alpha release, there are no binary packages available.
 You can download the source [here](http://devel.cpl.upc.edu/freeling/downloads/16) (114Mb~) and compile it.
+If you are a happy Ubuntu user, check out [this](http://devel.cpl.upc.edu/freeling/downloads?order=time&desc=1) link.
+You will be able to find *.deb* easily to use files.

 #### Compile and Install ####